theorangepotato/programming-languages-2019/Assignment1/README.md

 [AbsLambdaNat.hs](https://github.com/alexhkurz/programming-languages-2019/blob/master/Assignment1/grammar/AbsLambdaNat.hs), which in turn is derived from the grammar
 [LambdaNat5.cf](https://github.com/alexhkurz/programming-languages-2019/blob/master/Assignment1/grammar/LambdaNat5.cf).

-**Exercise:** (not necessary to hand this, but should help to see how to implement the two rules above in `Interpreter.hs`) What is the abstract syntax tree of `a:b:c:#`?
+**Exercise:** (not necessary to hand this, but should help to implement the computation rules for `hd` and `tl` in the Interpreter) What is the abstract syntax tree of `a:b:c:#`?
 Write the answer down on paper.
 Run `a:b:c:#` in the parser and compare with your pen-and-paper answer.

 `hd` and `tl` are pronounced "head" and "tail", respectively.
 The first task is to adapt the interpreter of `LambdaNat4` in such a way that head and tail compute as